temenostech/temenos-platform-documentation/docfx_project/home/techguides/customize-templates.md

 > Ansible automation tool is used by the Platform to automate the environment creation based on applications with specific requirements and installation steps.
 For more details about Ansible, please access this **<a href="https://docs.ansible.com/ansible/2.5/user_guide/quickstart.html" target="blank">link</a>**.

 ## Start template customization
-After boosting your environment, meaning that your environment repository contains all the folders and files related to your environment template, you can start the customization.

 There are several ways in which you can customize your environment template based on the type of your change.

 > [!Note]